sharplet/badgeoverflow-core/CONTRIBUTING.md

-You should override two methods: `#progress_title`, which should return a string to be displayed above the badge name, and `#progress_description`, which should fetch any data required, calculate the progress, and return a formatted string describing the user's progress.
+You should override two methods: `#progress_title`, which should return a string to be displayed above the badge name, and `#calculate_progress!`, which should fetch any data required, calculate the progress, and set `self.progress_description` to a formatted string describing the user's progress.

 You can fetch data through the `#service` attribute (which returns an instance of `StackExchangeService`), and the user ID is available